25prabhu10/notes/docs/Languages/Markdown/Markdown_Reference.md

 [google]: http://google.com/
 ```

-In Typora, clicking the link will expand it for editing, and command+click will open the hyperlink in your web browser.
+In Typora, clicking the link will expand it for editing, and command+click will open the hyperlink in your web browser

 ### URLs